Alexhuszagh/lattice/README.md

 ## Motivation

 Lattice is a modern, thread-safe, HTTP library for C++11.
 No more hand-encoded URL parameters or international domain names.
+No more manual authentication.

 **1. Code**
 ```cpp